The Last Breath (2024 film)

 The Last Breath (also known as Escape from the Deep) is a 2024 survival horror thriller film co- written by Andrew Prendergast, Nick Saltrese and directed by Joachim Hedén.
-It stars Kim Spearman, Jack Parr, Erin Mullen, Arlo Carter and Alexander Arnold.
+It stars Kim Spearman, Jack Parr, Erin Mullen, Arlo Carter, Alexander Arnold and Julian Sands in his final film appearance.
 The film is about friends who dive amid a newly discovered shipwreck without knowing that they're not alone down there.

-The film was released on June 12, 2024 in theaters, Blu-ray, DVD and VOD and received a negative reviews from audience and critics.
+The film was released on June 12, 2024 in theaters, Blu-ray, DVD and VOD and received negative reviews from audience and critics.

-Synopsis
+Plot

 A group of old college friends reunite on a Caribbean scuba diving trip exploring the wreckage of a WWII battleship and find themselves trapped inside the underwater labyrinth of rusted metal surrounded by great white sharks.